7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 ## Testing to then design of Vulnerable Machine(s)

-OSCP level Windows and Active Directory Jungle Gym
+OSCP level Windows and Active Directory Jungle Gym - Brainforest

 - Make OSCP level
 - Have good theme
-- Make the Kubenetes, docker container only for pivoting not for escaping
+- Make the Kubenetes, docker container only for pivoting not for escaping especially important for the other planned boxes
 - Make uber vulnerable switch once completed
 - Ascii Art of completion

 test ad-init-recon and psrev-obfus scripts test dns-axfr and improve